GitHubBlues/TOP_Calculator/README.md

 The calculator is available at: https://githubblues.github.io/TOP_Calculator/

 This project was executed in the context of "The Odin Project" web-development course.
-A detailed description of the requirements to be met by the calculator is can be found at: https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/calculator.
+A detailed description of the requirements to be met by the calculator is found at: https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/calculator.